Arrow7000/qew/README.md

 qew.push(func, onResolved, customOnRejected);
 ```

-This means that if you are planning to add a custom success or failure handler for each function you don't need to initialise the queue with handlers.
+This means that if you are planning to add a custom success or failure handler for each function you don't need to initialise the qew with handlers.

 ```javascript
 const qew = new Qew(2); // look ma, no handlers!